Table of Contents

 The attitude of practicality

-The change that came for both businesses and machine learning experts is a much more grounded expectation from Artificial Intelligence (AI) about how it can be used to achieve their goals, assist with managing projects, and deciding on techniques.
+The change that came for both businesses and machine learning experts is a much more grounded expectation from Artificial Intelligence (AI) about how it can be used to achieve their goals, assist with managing projects, and decide on techniques.
 This is already improving AI projects‘ success rates.

-It is no longer acceptable for us to see AI as this magic black box that generates decisions, without the skill to answer why such a decision is necessary.
+It is no longer acceptable for us to see AI as this magic black box that generates decisions without the skill to answer why such a decision is necessary.
 This is an essential discussion because we depend on AI more than ever.
 For example, why did this machine learning model determine that increasing our credit card limit should be denied?

 Or why was this route picked over that route when it comes to navigating online?
 Depending on AI should also mean being safe about the decisions it makes; this attitude is shared among data scientists, who are uncompromising in their view that there shouldn’t be uncontrollable digital AI monsters created.

 Explainable artificial intelligence (XAI) seems to be a niche field but is expanding rapidly to become a customary requirement for data projects.
-Especially when machine learning is required to make decisions.
-This topic is discussed further in a separate article: “Explainable AI (XAI) is what business needs in its path towards Responsible AI.”
+Especially when machine learning is required to make decisions, this topic is discussed further in a separate article: “Explainable AI (XAI) is what business needs in its path towards Responsible AI.”

 Automated machine learning (Auto ML) and the ascent of citizen data scientists

-The number of data scientists – people who are proficient in AI remains low, and the pain of this shortage has been borne by businesses.
+The number of data scientists – people who are proficient in AI, remains low, and the pain of this shortage has been borne by businesses.
 As such, the need for someone more skilled than most in spreadsheets but not possessing advanced knowledge in AI has grown.
 If given the tools of automated machine learning (Auto ML), cloud technologies, and easy-to-use data software, the ranks of citizen data scientists can grow.

 These tools under Auto ML are helpful with simple problems, but complex ones require much more involvement.
 Regardless, Auto ML continues to improve and deliver better results.